PAWS HISTORY

 Why did we begin the Paws for Autism Charity?
 Why is the charity now called PAWSable.Life?

 Our dream was to keep Adriana safe.
-Adriana has very little sense of danger.
-She is what they call a runner or eloper-- but not in the traditional escape & hide sense that is typical with Spectrum kids.
-Adriana had no sense of danger and would run out into the middle of the street or a busy parking lot to save a roly-poly or worm from getting run over by a car.
-She would wander off through a store because a fly is buzzing her and is going to "GET HER".
+Adriana is what they call a runner or eloper, but not in the traditional escape and hide sense that is typical with Spectrum kids.
+She had no sense of danger and would run out into the middle of the street or a busy parking lot to save a roly-poly or worm from getting run over by a car.
+She would wander off through a store because a fly is buzzing her and is going to "GET HER."

-Our dream continues to be to help her learn how to relate to others and have better relations with her peers.
-Like Adriana, many children with Autism simply do not have the ability to understand social clues or how to relate with other people.
-She has no friends.
-She has never been invited to a birthday party for anyone other than family.
+Our dream continues to be to help Adriana learn how to relate to others and how to have better relationships with her peers.
+Many children with Autism simply do not have the ability to interpret social cues or to understand how to relate to other people, and because of this, Adriana has no friends and has never been invited to a birthday party for anyone other than family.

-Our dream was that of all parents: to help our child succeed.
-However, as we delved deeper into the world of autism and service dogs, we realized that there was a true need in our community for expanded autism services and service dog training resources.
-In the Kansas City region there are many service dog trainers and master obedience trainers, but none that focus on autism.
-There are no facilities available that also incorporate social skills groups with animals.
+Our dream to help our child succeed was no different other parents, however, as we delved deeper into the world of autism and service dogs, we realized that there was a true need in our community for expanded autism services and service dog training resources.
+In the Kansas City region there are many service dog trainers and master obedience trainers, but none with a focus on autism.
+There are no facilities available that incorporate animals with social skills groups.
 With Terri's background in teaching and Ken's can-do attitude, it was inevitable that something that SHOULD be done COULD be done to solve the problem.
-Thus, Paws 4 Autism began in July 2010.
+Thus, Paws 4 Autism began in July of 2010.

-We have had an autism service dog in our home since November of 2011, and the improvements we have seen are AMAZING!!!
-She has decreased from 3-4 very violent meltdowns a day to 2-3 minor ones a MONTH.
-Adriana only had ONE issue at school last year in September with a substitute who didn't know her routine!
-She knows when she gets anxious or overwhelmed that her service dog Grady is there to help.
+We have had an autism service dog in our home since November of 2011 and the improvements we have seen are AMAZING!!!
+Adriana has decreased from 3-4 very violent meltdowns a day to 2-3 minor ones a MONTH.
+She only had ONE issue at school last year, which occurred when a substitute didn't know her routine!
+She knows when she gets anxious or overwhelmed that her service dog, Grady, is there to help.
 Grady now recognizes when she is getting overstimulated and he focuses in on her and disrupts the meltdown before it ever really starts.
-Our family has begun to truly enjoy public outings.
-Adriana has become a rock star trainer and many times will now talk to people when they ask her about her working dog.
+Our family has begun to truly enjoy public outings and Adriana has become a rock star trainer and many times will now talk to people when they ask her about her working dog.

 As the charity grows, so do our dreams.
-In 2013, we focused most of our efforts on Community Education and Outreach and our social skills program (CASSIE - Canine Assisted Social Skills In Education).
-Adi has the first autism service dog we are aware of in the Kansas City region.
-Most in the area are unaware that service dogs can even help autism until they meet Adi & Grady or even Franklyn!
+In 2013, we focused most of our efforts on community education, outreach, and our social skills program, CASSIE, Canine Assisted Social Skills In Education.
+Adriana has the first autism service dog we are aware of in the Kansas City region.
+We continue to find that until meeting Adriana, Grady, or Franklyn, most in the area are unaware that service dogs can even help autism!

-Our dream continues to be to help her learn how to relate to others and have better relations with her peers.
-Like Adriana, many children with Autism simply do not have the ability to understand social clues or how to relate with other people.
-She has no friends.
-She has never been invited to a birthday party for anyone other than family.
+Our dream continues to be to help Adriana learn how to relate to others and how to have better relationships with her peers.
+Many children with Autism simply do not have the ability to interpret social cues or to understand how to relate to other people, and because of this, Adriana has no friends and has never been invited to a birthday party for anyone other than family.

-Our dream was that of all parents: to help our child succeed.
-However, as we delved deeper into the world of autism and service dogs, we realized that there was a true need in our community for expanded autism services and service dog training resources.
-In the Kansas City region there are many service dog trainers and master obedience trainers, but none that focus on autism.
-There are no facilities available that also incorporate social skills groups with animals.
+Our dream to help our child succeed was no different other parents, however, as we delved deeper into the world of autism and service dogs, we realized that there was a true need in our community for expanded autism services and service dog training resources.
+In the Kansas City region there are many service dog trainers and master obedience trainers, but none with a focus on autism.
+There are no facilities available that incorporate animals with social skills groups.
 With Terri's background in teaching and Ken's can-do attitude, it was inevitable that something that SHOULD be done COULD be done to solve the problem.
-Thus, Paws 4 Autism began in July 2010.
+Thus, Paws 4 Autism began in July of 2010.

-We have had an autism service dog in our home since November of 2011, and the improvements we have seen are AMAZING!!!
-She has decreased from 3-4 very violent meltdowns a day to 2-3 minor ones a MONTH.
-Adriana only had ONE issue at school last year in September with a substitute who didn't know her routine!
-She knows when she gets anxious or overwhelmed that her service dog Grady is there to help.
+We have had an autism service dog in our home since November of 2011 and the improvements we have seen are AMAZING!!!
+Adriana has decreased from 3-4 very violent meltdowns a day to 2-3 minor ones a MONTH.
+She only had ONE issue at school last year, which occurred when a substitute didn't know her routine!
+She knows when she gets anxious or overwhelmed that her service dog, Grady, is there to help.
 Grady now recognizes when she is getting overstimulated and he focuses in on her and disrupts the meltdown before it ever really starts.
-Our family has begun to truly enjoy public outings.
-Adriana has become a rock star trainer and many times will now talk to people when they ask her about her working dog.
+Our family has begun to truly enjoy public outings and Adriana has become a rock star trainer and many times will now talk to people when they ask her about her working dog.

 As the charity grows, so do our dreams.
-In 2013, we focused most of our efforts on Community Education and Outreach and our social skills program (CASSIE - Canine Assisted Social Skills In Education).
-Adi has the first autism service dog we are aware of in the Kansas City region.
-Most in the area are unaware that service dogs can even help autism until they meet Adi & Grady or even Franklyn!
+In 2013, we focused most of our efforts on community education, outreach, and our social skills program, CASSIE, Canine Assisted Social Skills In Education.
+Adriana has the first autism service dog we are aware of in the Kansas City region.
+We continue to find that until meeting Adriana, Grady, or Franklyn, most in the area are unaware that service dogs can even help autism!

-In the summer of 2013, two of our families in the CASSIE program decided they wanted an autism service dog for their child.....but they only wanted Terri to train them!
-Knowing that they would be our first, and that there would be bumps along the way, we began the process of becoming a training agency as well.
-Terri studied diligently to become a Certified Professional Dog Trainer (CPDT) and is waiting for her exam in the Spring of 2016.
-PAWS initially partnered with a local shelter for our puppies, however it became evident that too many of our families were also dealing with severe allergy issues.
-We established partnerships with several nationally and regionally award winning breeders of Standard poodles and completely fell in love with the breed.
+In the summer of 2013, two of our families in the CASSIE program decided they wanted an autism service dog for their own child, but to do this they only wanted Terri to train them.
+Knowing that they would be our first and that there would be bumps along the way, we began the process of becoming a training agency as well.
+Terri studied diligently to become a Certified Professional Dog Trainer (CPDT).
+PAWS initially partnered with a local shelter to find puppies to train, however it became evident that too many of our families were also dealing with severe allergy issues.
+To combat this, we established partnerships with several nationally and regionally award breeders of Standard poodles and completely fell in love with the breed.

 We appreciate your generosity and support as we continue to grow.